Beverages and Libations

 God send you a Happy New Year.

 When you look up the word wassail in the dictionary it gives several definitions.
-As a noun it is described as, “1: An early English toast to someone’s health.
+As a noun it is described as, "1: An early English toast to someone's health.
 2: A hot drink that is made with wine, beer, or cider, spices, sugar, and is traditionally served in a large bowl especially at Christmas time.
 3: riotous drinking : REVELRY.
-As a verb, wassailing is to 1: Indulge in wassail : CAROUSE 2: To sing carols from house to house at Christmas.
-3: To drink to the health.”
+As a verb, wassailing is to 1: Indulge in wassail: CAROUSE 2: To sing carols from house to house at Christmas.
+3: To drink to the health."

-Making the Wassail
+Making the Red Wine Wassail

 Pour the cranberry juice, unsweet tea, apple cider, orange juice, and fresh squeezed lemon juice into a crockpot.
 Add the sugar, cinnamon sticks and whole cloves and stir it until the sugar is dissolved.
 Turn the crockpot to low for at least 30 minutes, or better yet, a couple of hours and then enjoy the smells and tastes once it has warmed through.